 (c) Portsmouth Staff Band.
-The helmet plate has the Royal Cypher G.R.V. in silver, over the anchor and below the globe.
-The cap badge consists of a gilt grenade on which is mounted the Royal Cypher and crown in silver, surrounded by a gilt laurel wreath.
+The helmet plate has two Royal Cyphers in silver attached to it; the cypher G.R.
+V over the anchor and below the globe on the helmet plate, and the cypher E. II R/P.P. below the crown.
+The cap badge consists of a gilt grenade on which is mounted the cypher G.R.
+V and crown in silver, surrounded by a laurel wreath.
+The cypher E. II R/P.P. with crown in silver is to be worn on the cap immediately above the cap badge.